 This slight tweak has freed up De Jong, allowing him to express his talents to the full.
 He can engage in the first phase of build-up with intelligent passing and positional play, while also having license to dribble into the attack from deep, knowing that a second pivot will be there to cover for him (usually Lasse Schone).
 Van de Beek, meanwhile, can make use of his clever movement to find space in the final third and act as the free man between the lines.
 The adjustment is also symbolic of Ten Hag’s overall adaptability as a coach.

-With the fundamental principle of his offensive model focusing on the use of possession and positioning as a tool to open spaces for progression, their ‘base’ layout aims for width and depth.
+With the fundamental principle of his approach to the established attacking phase focused on the use of possession and positioning as a tool to open spaces for progression, their ‘base’ structure aims for width and depth.
 This seeks to stretch the opponents, creating gaps between the lines both horizontally and vertically.
-The image below illustrates a typical structure with the ball on the first line of attack.
+The image below illustrates a typical structure, with one of the pivots positioned as a link player between the first and second attacking blocks.

-Sometimes, this structure alone will be enough to facilitate penetrative passes through to the attack, where the forwards can make use of one and two touch combinations to break the last line and create goalscoring opportunities.
+Sometimes, this structure alone will be enough to facilitate penetrative passes through to the attack, where the forward block of players can make use of one and two touch combinations to break the last line and create goalscoring opportunities.
+The fullbacks are also on hand to arrive and support the attack from out wide.

 On occasions where pressure is applied during the first phase of build-up, goalkeeper Andre Onana will regularly play long passes beyond the initial press.
 This isn’t done without a clear idea of creating and exploiting space, however.
-The front four will push the opposition’s defensive line back, opening up a gap in the middle of the field for one of them to drop off and receive directly from the keeper’.
+The front four will push the opposition’s defensive line back, opening up a gap in the middle of the field for one of them to drop off and receive directly from the keeper’, as shown below.

-Where the conditions allow, Ajax will also attempt to play through the press with short passing and combinations, before taking advantage of the space left behind.
+Where the conditions allow, Ajax will also attempt to play through the press with short passing combinations, before taking advantage of the space left behind.
+The image also illustrates this, with two triangles in the first phase formed to create the additional option of playing out using the third man concept.

-On their way to the league title last season, these types of layouts were less frequent.
+On their way to the league title last season, these types of layouts were rare.
 As mentioned, the general task at hand was to manipulate the opponent’s defensive unit, exploiting their reactive stance.
-Through intelligent ball and player movement, they managed to achieve this with ease, frequently recording emphatic victories.
+Through intelligent ball and player movements, they managed to achieve this with ease, frequently recording emphatic victories.

 As we’ve discussed, the key to increasing the spaces in the opposition’s half is to exploit their tendency to react to both the position of the ball and the position of the attacking players.
 The basic structure, holding width and depth, should separate the defenders to some degree, while fluid movement within that structure will further enhance this process.

-The variety of ways in which Ajax look to create these separations include the use of rotations, bounce passes, fake switches, overloads, decoy movements, and many more.
+The strategies outlined in this section include rotations, bounce passes, fake switches, overloads, decoy movements, and many more.
 The first video below provides an example of how rotations in the 6 position can help to increase the space on the outside, allowing a centre-back to carry the play forward.

 In order to facilitate a lay-off, and to draw more pressure centrally, Schone initiates a rotation with David Neres.
 The attacker drops in to receive from De Jong, with the defenders attracted to the arriving man and the ball.
 The increased pressure centrally opens up more space on the outside, allowing De Ligt to receive the lay-off and progress the play.